 There are a number of defenses to defamation.
 The more common examples are summarized below.

 The maxim that truth is an "absolute defense" to defamation is correct in most states.
-If an allegedly defamatory remark is true, it is simply not regarded as defamatory by ...
+If an allegedly defamatory remark is true, it is simply not regarded ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."